Grace A. Dow Memorial Library

-The Grace A. Dow Memorial Library is a public library in the City of Midland.
+The Grace A. Dow Memorial Library (GADML) is a public library in the City of Midland, Michigan.
 In addition to city residents, it is available to residents of Midland County townships that contract for services.

 History

 The Midland Library Association originated in 1899 as a subscription library.
 A total of 25 charter members paid $1/year entitling them to check out one book each week.
 The first librarian was Mary Dow, sister of Herbert Henry Dow.
 In 1900, the Library Association opened their subscription library with 200 books in a room at the Unitarian Church.
 In May, 1900, a Free Reading Room was established with the support of local manufacturers and businesses.
 In 1915, the Library Association transferred control of the Midland Library and Free Reading Room to the Midland Board of Education.
 The city contributed $350 for expenses.
 In 1919, the Carnegie Library opened next to the Community Center on Townsend Street.
 That year, the library moved to the Carnegie library.
 A children's section was established in the basement in 1935.

 The Library Board was dissolved in 1951 and the City of Midland established a Library Advisory Board.
 All Library employees became employees of the City of Midland.

 A new library was opened on Monday, January 24, 1955, at the corner of West St. Andrews Street and Eastman Avenue.
 It was named the "Grace A. Dow Memorial Library" after architect Alden B. Dow's mother.
 Grace A. Dow, wife of Herbert Henry Dow (founder of the Dow Chemical Company), was instrumental in the construction of the new library.
 After her death in 1953, before construction began, the library was named in her memory.

 The Midland library celebrated its 100th anniversary during National Library Week in 2000.
 They celebrated 50 years in the Grace A. Dow Memorial building in 2005.

 On October 21, 2012, library director Melissa Barnard announced a $3 million grant from the Herbert H. and Grace A. Dow Foundation to pay for infrastructure improvements and interior remodeling.
 Including this gift, the foundation has given $9.1 million to the library since 1938.
 Renovation work took place from the end of 2013 through the beginning of 2014 and included carpet and furniture replacement, HVAC replacement, wood refinishing on the Mezzanine, and the change to RFID tagging in library materials.
+The renovations changed the interior of the library to better align with Alden B. Dow's vision for the building.